 The Village of River Forest is a desirable suburban community of just over 11,000 residents in the heart of the Chicago Metropolitan Region.
 Located in central Cook County, the Village shares borders with Oak Park, Forest Park, Maywood, Melrose Park, Elmwood Park, and the City of Chicago.
 The Village is known for its high quality of life, amazing public and private schools, attractive and architecturally rich neighborhoods, tree-lined streets, beautiful single-family homes, and historically significant properties.

 Accessible by commuter train, River Forest has a Metra station with service to Chicago on the Union Pacific West Line.
 In addition, the Village is directly adjacent to Downtown Oak Park, which includes a CTA Green Line station and an additional Metra stop, and adjacent to the south in Forest Park is a CTA Blue Line station.
 Interstate 290, just south of River Forest, provides convenient automobile access to Downtown Chicago and the greater Chicago and Midwest region.
+The Village is also within close proximity to two regional trails, the Illinois Prairie Path and the DesPlaines River Trail.
 Both Midway and O'Hare airports are less than a 30-minute drive from the Village.